 Usually, when faced with a situation it can’t comprehend, System 1 calls on System 2 to work out the problem, but in the bat-and-ball problem, System 1 is tricked.
-It perceives the problem as simpler than it is, and incorrectly assumes it can handle it on its own.
+It perceives the problem as simpler than it is and incorrectly assumes it can handle it on its own.

 The issue the bat-and-ball problem exposes is our innate mental laziness.
-When we use our brain, we tend to use the minimum amount of energy possible for each task.
+When we use our brains, we tend to use the minimum amount of energy possible for each task.
 This is known as the law of least effort.
 Because checking the answer with System 2 would use more energy, our mind won’t do it when it thinks it can just get by with System 1.

 By being lazy and avoiding using System 2, our mind is limiting the strength of our intelligence.

 Fat vs Sugar.
 The Guardian did a great piece on the history of the sugar vs. saturated fat debate.
 Here's a summary if you're pressed for time.

 Sunlighten Sauna Is the only infrared technology backed by clinical data shown to reduce blood pressure, increase core temperature and aid in weight loss.

 Whether you're looking to shed a few pounds or turbo-charge your brain, this is an easy and tasty way to do it.

 What is Your Body’s Preferred Source of Energy?

 What is your body's preferred source of energy is?
 The 1,600 calories of stored sugar or the 96,000 calories of stored fat?